Against all odds.

 I remember flying home more than a week ago to be here with my parents and sister and that’s pretty much it!

-I don’t have ‘fancy’ plan like the last time I flew home back in April 2011 to celebrate the first anniversary of my website with people I love the most.
+I don’t have ‘fancy’ plan like the last time I flew home back in April 2011 to celebrate a special moment with people I love the most.

 Dealing with what need to be done is the only thing on my to-do list.
 Needless to say, that list of mine is not long.
 Most of those things were ‘checked’ several days after I arrived home.
 Therefore, I really didn’t expect the following life challenges.